 1. Italian Cypress (Cupressus Sempervirens)

 The new growth of an Italian Cypress tree may attain a height of between 3 and 5 feet every year.
 This attribute contributes to the tree’s reputation as a fast-growing species.
-These trees typically reach heights of between 30 and 40 feet, have a somewhat thin crown, and are adaptable.
+These trees typically reach heights of 30 to 40 feet with a somewhat thin crown and are adaptable.

 They do not get cultivated, reaching a width of just 5 feet when mature, which makes them an excellent choice for use as accent privacy barriers.
 Driveways and walks are common locations for planting Italian cypress trees because of their regal appearance.